 This specialty dry cat food from Iams has been developed to reduce urinary pH to encourage a healthy urinary tract.
 Iams Proactive Health Adult Urinary Tract Health Dry Cat Food contains real chicken and chicken by-products, along with whole-grain corn and other natural ingredients.

 Some people report that this food makes their cats have gas and results in very smelly poop.
 Others say that their cats poop more frequently when eating this food.
-Many people complaining about these issues think the culprit could be the whole grain corn.
+Many people complaining about these issues think the culprit could be whole-grain corn.

 6. Hill’s Prescription Diet Multi-Benefit w/d Dry Cat Food